kestra-io/docs/content/blogs/2023-11-27-yaml-crashcourse.md

 ### Comments

-YAML supports single-line comments, initiated with `#`, which are ignored by the parser.
+YAML supports single-line comments initiated with `#`, which are ignored by the parser.

 ```yaml
 # This is a comment in my flow